digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Limitations
 -----------

-In order to enable zero downtime upgrades, alongside multi-versioned packages running concurrently, we’ve limited the types of transformations that can be performed on live data.
-Following are some data transformations that cannot be made using SCU upgrades.
+To enable zero downtime upgrades alongside multi-versioned packages running concurrently, we limit the types of transformations that can be performed on live data.
+Following are some data transformations that cannot be made using SCU upgrades:

--  Renaming, removal or rearrangement of fields in a template
+-  Renaming, removal, or rearrangement of fields in a template

--  Conversion of records to variants, and vice versa
+-  Conversion of records to variants and vice versa

 -  Moving templates/datatypes to other modules